To use RStudio® Workbench, your platform administrator must first configure its operational license in Control Panel.

 folder.
 This environment will be restored before any of the following events:

-To enable managed environments in RStudio® workspaces, navigate to your workspace settings from the left sidebar, then toggle on Managed Conda environments under Experimental features.
+To enable managed environments in RStudio® workspaces, navigate to your workspace settings from the left sidebar, then toggle on Managed Conda environments under Advanced features.
 It may already be turned on by default.

 Then, restart the workspace: